mdemmers/blueprint-reactjs-typescript/README.md

 # blueprint-reactjs-typescript

 A blueprint project for getting up and running quickly with ReactJS, Redux and Typescript.
-Providing a solution architecture for "large" enterprise frontend applications.
+Providing a clean solution architecture for "large" enterprise frontend applications.

 Features including:
 - ReactJS